jcondor98/ammc/README.md

 then an ACK packet is sent; if not, then a NAK packet is sent.
 ACK and NAK packets are simply discarded if corrupted in some way.

-A NAK packet uses the 'selector' field to send to the other endpoint the error code describing what happened on its side.
-Error codes can be found in `communication.h`.
+A NAK packet uses the 'selector' field to send the error code describing what happened on its side to the other endpoint.
+Error codes can be found in `include/common/communication.h`.

 #### Controlling DC motors' speed